csc-training/summerschool/hpc-ai/demo/Readme.md

 ## Questions:
 1. For each task, look at the GPU utilization, and VRAM.
-Discuss on how to increase the VRAM.
+    - a.
+Does the VRAM matches our calculations?
+    - b.
+How we can increase the VRAM?
+    - c.
+Why the VRAM is different in DP?

 2. By looking at the `slurm-RUN_ID.out`, look for the training speed for the each iteration and also one epoch.
+    - a.
 Why the first epoch in all tasks is slower than other epochs?
+    - b.
+Does the time per epoch matches our calculations?

-3. Why the total number of iterations are different in DDP?
+3. Why using DP or DDP increases the speed of the training?

-4. Do you see any overheads for the DDP training?
-5. Why using 2 GPUs in Data Parallel approach is not as fast as DDP?
-How much is the overhead?
+4. Why using 2 GPUs in Data Parallel approach is not as fast as DDP?

+5. Discuss the loss in DDP.
+Why the loss is not as low as DP and single GPU training?

+6. Why the total number of iterations are different in DDP?
+    - a.
+What happens if you divide the the `batch_size` by `world_size`.
+    - b.
+How does it affect the loss after training?

-6. In `train_cifar100.py`, change investigate the effect of switching to a smaller model of `resnet50`.
+7. In `train_cifar100.py`, investigate the effect of switching to a smaller model of `resnet50`.
 How it affects the training speed?
 Does it match your expectations based on the number of parameters?

-7. In `train_cifar100.py`, change investigate the effect of switching to a larger batch size.
+8. In `train_cifar100.py`, change investigate the effect of switching to a larger batch size.
 How it affects the training speed?
 Does it match your expectations based on VRAM utilization?

 ## Monitoring with visulatization